Joe hates the holidays at work. Depressed & lonely, his job makes life hell. That is, until Sally comes along... Read more

 A SPECIAL THANK YOU credit, a download of behind the scenes photos, the all original soundtrack composed and performed by Amy Leerae, and some outtakes & all of the aboveEstimated delivery:

-A DVD of the movie, an EXTRA SPECIAL THANK YOU credit, (NEW) A poster (your choice) print, & all of the aboveEstimated delivery:Ships within the US only
+A DVD of the movie, an EXTRA SPECIAL THANK YOU credit, (NEW) A poster (your choice) print, & all of the aboveEstimated delivery:Only ships to: United States

 2 backers Limited (1 left of 3)

-An ASSOCIATE PRODUCER credit in the movie, a script or shot list used on the shoot, & all of the aboveEstimated delivery:Ships within the US only
+An ASSOCIATE PRODUCER credit in the movie, a script or shot list used on the shoot, & all of the aboveEstimated delivery:Only ships to: United States

 2 backers All gone!

-An EXECUTIVE PRODUCER credit in the movie & all of the aboveEstimated delivery:Ships within the US only
+An EXECUTIVE PRODUCER credit in the movie & all of the aboveEstimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)

-An invite to a cast and crew screening & all of the aboveEstimated delivery:Ships within the US only
+An invite to a cast and crew screening & all of the aboveEstimated delivery:Only ships to: United States

 - (30 days)